-These baked apple cider donuts just taste like Fall!
+These gluten free apple cider donuts just taste like Fall!
 The cinnamon sugar topping is not to be missed.

 Okay, I think this might be one of my favorite recipes that I’ve shared with you here so far.
 I know that’s a bold statement, because everything here is delicious 😉 I make sure of it before I share with all of you!
 BUT you know now that I love this time of year.
 And one of my favorite things to have in the Fall is apple cider.

-There’s just something so cozy about these eggless donuts, and I can’t wait for you to try them and tell me how you liked them!
+There’s just something so cozy about these gluten free donuts, and I can’t wait for you to try them and tell me how you liked them!

-Why You’ll Love These Baked Apple Cider Donuts…
+Why You’ll Love These Gluten Free Apple Cider Donuts…

 - The flavors are just perfect.
 You really do taste the apple cider, but then the cinnamon sugar topping comes in and elevates these donuts to the next level.